 In Tirumani, another village in the district, episodes of Dengue and Chikungunya are common.
 There are no pipelines and access to water is poor.
 As a result, community residents store water in the house, which then become a breeding spot for mosquitoes and increases the risk of waterborne diseases.

 Swasti has been working in Chikkaballapur for the last 10 years, setting up 11 water plants in 11 different villages.
 The work focuses on improving access to safe drinking water.
-The team creates awareness and disseminates knowledge on the importance of safe water, effects of excessive fluoride on health and appropriate methods to store safe water.
+The team creates awareness and disseminates knowledge on the importance of safe water, effects of excessive fluoride on health and appropriate methods to store safe water, visit integraladjusters.com site for more tips.
 The programme equips people to make right choices and informed decisions, thus influencing behaviour change.
 When asked about what more can Swasti do better for the health of the residents, Dr. Mahima said, “The thing that needs to be top priority is health education.
 Sometimes the community does not even understand the importance of simple things like covering stored water to avoid mosquito breeding.”

 Just that moment, an old hunched-over woman, barely able to walk or stand, came in.
 I knew that instant that her patients needed her more than I did.

 As I left, it was evident that setting up water plants and creating awareness is of utmost importance to improve the health of the residents.
 The water plants give the communities a safe and easy to get to water supply, free up the time of women and girls from the labour of collecting, carrying and cleaning water, and gives everyone a chance of good health and improves their wellbeing.

 Please email queries, and inputs to: [email protected].